 Perspective has influenced technological developments in three primary ways.

 Firstly we have perspective instruments, which have been manufactured according to specific theories of perspective for the purposes of making accurate dimensional measurements in relation to the real world.
-In particular, perspective instruments enabled systematic mapping of distance, scale, shape etc, and so fostered knowledge of physical environments and associated object forms.
+In particular, perspective instruments enabled systematic mapping of distance, scale, shape, etc.; and so fostered knowledge of physical environments and associated object forms.

-Types of perspective instruments used for particular purposes include: for navigation: the quadrant, cosmolabe, the proportional compass and the sextant; for astronomy: astrolabes and sundials, plus telescopes; for cartography: the compass, calliper and theodolite etc.
+Types of perspective instruments used for particular purposes include: for navigation: the quadrant, cosmolabe, the proportional compass, and the sextant; for astronomy: astrolabes and sundials, plus telescopes; for cartography: the compass, calliper and theodolite etc.

 Thirdly, we have application of perspective methods to practical disciplines.
-In terms of subjects influenced by perspective methods, for example we have: optics, statics, hydrostatics, nautical science, architecture, military machines, geography, astronomy, nuclear physics, chemistry, biology, and chronology etc.
+In terms of subjects influenced by perspective methods, for example, we have: optics, statics, hydrostatics, nautical science, architecture, military machines, geography, astronomy, nuclear physics, chemistry, biology, and chronology, etc.

-This approach led to new kinds of instruments, mechanisms, and machines in all areas, combined with novel associated working methods/systems.
-Manufacturing capability simply exploded as a result.
-Vastly improved working efficiency was the result, which magnified human physical power(s), and enabled all kinds of automation technologies, leading to steam engines, automobiles and the aeroplane etc.
+This approach led to new instruments, mechanisms, and machines in all areas, combined with novel associated working methods/systems.
+Manufacturing capability exploded as a result.
+Vastly improved working efficiency was the result, which magnified human physical powers, and enabled all kinds of automation technologies, leading to steam engines, automobiles, aeroplane, etc.

 Overall, it is difficult to imagine that the explosion in science, engineering and technology that took place during the last 500 years, could have happened without intimate knowledge of perspective and its various mathematical forms and associated practical methods.

-Influence on Philosophy: Illusion, Phantasy, Imagination
+Philosophy: Illusion, Phantasy, Imagination

 These new perspectival images led to an emphasis on illusionism and trompe-l’oeil involving a new interplay between real scenes; realistic scenes as if theatrical; theatrical scenes as if realistic; an interplay between reconstructions of past structures and interpretations of existing, possible and ideal ones.

-Ergo it is precisely this blurring of boundaries between the natural and the fictive, which inspired that extraordinary proliferation of visual images which is unique to the West and that herein lies the true significance of linear perspective: not simply as a tool for realism, but as a catalyst to our imagination, playfulness, creativity and freedom.
-Perspective amplified visual powers and boosted mental outlook(s).
+Ergo it is precisely this blurring of boundaries between the natural and the fictive, which inspired that extraordinary proliferation of visual images which is unique to the West and that herein lies the true significance of linear perspective: not simply as a tool for realism, but as a catalyst to our imagination, playfulness, creativity, and freedom.
+Perspective amplified visual powers and boosted mental outlooks.

-Different forms of perspective drew attention to the plasticity of images, and hence to the role of illusion and multiple truths that may be possible not only in the imagination, but may also be involved when perceiving objects in the real-world.
+Different forms of perspective drew attention to the plasticity of images, hence to the role of illusion and multiple truths that may be possible not only in the imagination, but also in perceiving objects in the real-world.

-Influence on the Goals of Representation
+Goals of Representation

 How does progress happen?

-However today we have a new universe of the internet and digital media, whereby inert objects all around us are suddenly waking-up and becoming ‘smart’.
+However today we have a new universe of the internet and digital media, whereby inert objects all around us are suddenly waking up and becoming ‘smart’.

-In the past decades, there has been a new goal, namely, cross matching, which entails giving the simulated world of the digital multiverse precedence over the physical world of the universe.
+In the past decades, there has been a new goal, namely, cross-matching, which entails giving the simulated world of the digital multiverse precedence over the physical world of the universe.

-Along these same lines, doubtless in the future, new hybrid forms of technical perspective will be invented to progress the cross-matching goal.
+Along these same lines, doubtless, in the future, new hybrid forms of Technical Perspective will be invented to progress the cross-matching goal.
 Whereby humans and intelligent machines will together generate ever more complex and helpful versions of reality.

-How can we summarise the influence(s) of perspective on human culture?
+How can we summarise the influences of perspective on human culture?